Common Settings for Auth Modules

 When the Throttling option is enabled, there are additional settings that manage how throttling is applied to logins and requests to verify credentials.

 The only setting that you can update directly in the user interface is the Login whitelist.
-All of the other settings are predefined for your instance and managed by the YouTrack support team.
+All the other settings are predefined for your instance and managed by the YouTrack support team.

 Throttling by Login